Recommendations

 Practical tip

-Do not use CT to decide whether it is safe to perform a lumbar puncture; use your clinical assessment instead.[28]
-CT is unreliable for identifying raised intracranial pressure.[28]
+Do not use CT to decide whether it is safe to perform a lumbar puncture; use your clinical assessment instead.
+CT scan will not pick up raised intracranial pressure per se, but it may identify conditions associated with raised ICP such as a tumour or brain abscess, or meningitis-associated complications such as brain infarction, generalised cerebral oedema, or hydrocephalus.[3][55]
 However, if a CT scan has been performed and shows radiological evidence of raised intracranial pressure, do not proceed with a lumbar puncture.

 Magnetic resonance imaging (MRI)